-OO notation, growth rates.
-Measurement of execution time of program examples and the estimation of their time complexity.
-Examples of time/space trade-offs.
+O() notation, growth rates.
+Measurement of execution time of some real programs and estimation of their time complexity.
+Some examples of time/space trade-offs.

-Storing and Retrieving Data by Key From Internal Storage -
+5. Storing and Retrieving Data by Key (1) - 17 Lectures

-Storing and Retrieving Data by Key from External Storage -
+6. Storing and Retrieving Data by Key (2): External storage - 4 Lectures

 Performance issues.
 Hashing and B-tree organisations.
 The Hashable class in Java.

 7. Representing Text - 4 Lectures